The product of simple modules over KLR algebras and quiver Grassmannians: Quiver Grassmannians and Extension varieties

 \section{Quiver Grassmannians and Extension varieties}

-In this section, we will give some new interpretation of quiver Grassmannians and extension groups.
-First, let us recall the notion of generic extension of two representations of $Q$.
+In this section, we will give some new interpretations of quiver Grassmannians and extension groups.
+First, let us recall the notion of the generic extension of two representations of $Q$.
 Following \cite{Rei}, we have \begin{Definition}{\cite[Definition 2.2]{Rei}} Let $M$ and $N$ be two representations of $Q$.
-We say $M*N$ is a \emph{generic extension} of $M,N$ if $M*N\in\extq{M}{N}$ such that $\odim\extq{M*N}{M*N}$ is minimal with respect to any element $E$ in $\extq{M}{N}$.
-If we write $M$ and $N$ for matrices $(V,x)$ and $(W,y)$ respectively, then any extension of $E\in \extq{M}{N}$ can be expressed as the matrix block
+We say $M*N$ is a \emph{generic extension} of $M,N$ if $M*N\in\extq{M}{N}$ such that $\odim\extq{M*N}{M*N}$ is minimal with respect to all extensions in $\extq{M}{N}$.
+If we write $M$ and $N$ for matrices $(V,x)$ and $(W,y)$ respectively, then any extension $E\in \extq{M}{N}$ can be expressed as the matrix block

 where $u\in \Hom_\Omega(V,W)$.
 Let us set

 Here we regard $\homq{M_u}{M_u}$ as the solution of the equation

 where $M_u=(M_{u;h})_\inda$.